the-events-calendar/the-events-calendar/readme.txt

 = [4.2] TBD =

 * Tweak - improved our JSON-LD output to ensure consistency (props: @garrettjohnson)
+* Tweak - Language files in the `wp-content/languages/plugins` path will be loaded before attempting to load internal language files [36246]

 = [4.1.0.1] 2016-03-17 =